rust-lang/cargo/src/doc/man/includes/options-locked.md

 {{#option "`--locked`"}}
-Requires the `Cargo.lock` file be up-to-date.
-If the lock file is missing, or it needs to be updated due to changes in the `Cargo.toml` file, for example a new dependency is added, Cargo will exit with an error.
+Asserts that the exact same dependencies and versions are used as when the existing `Cargo.lock` file was originally generated.
+Cargo will exit with an error when either of the following scenarios arises:

+* The lock file is missing.
+* Cargo attempted to change the lock file due to a different dependency resolution.

-It may be used in environments where you want to assert that the `Cargo.lock` file is up-to-date (such as a CI build).
+It may be used in environments where deterministic builds are desired, such as in CI pipelines.
 {{/option}}

 {{#option "`--offline`"}}